MiradoConsulting/iot-workshop/doc/impl-guide.md

 You can take the steps in more or less any order.
 For each of the steps, I suggest implementing the hardware, and then the integration with the backend, before moving onto the next steps.

+#### IoT Charge Point Implementation ####

+Implement the chargepoint side of the MEChI protocol, and test and run it against the test backend.

+Suggested implementation steps (which can be taken in any order):

+1. Publish `register` request with device id on setup.
+2. Subscribe to `wakeup` response to receive `chargepoint id` and save it.
+3. Implement `auth-start` - sending an auth request when a user blips the RFID.
+   - can you make this send only once when a user blips, so the backend doesn't receive hundreds of requests every time the user blips?
+4. Subscribe to receive `start` request, and start a charging session when it arrives.
+5. Implement `auth-stop`.
+6. Subscribe to `stop` and stop a charging session when it arrives.

 #### Behaviour ####

 ##### LEDs: #####